jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 7. Proper control of election environment; emphasis on ease of voting.
 Goal of 100% participation.

 8. Representatives selected in a manner to represent diverity of views (e.g. proportional representation, sortition, etc.).
+Goal is to create a representative body, not a body representing majority views.

-9. Minimal consitituion focusing on rulemaking body.
-Legislature can change executive, but is not free in any way to amend core principles.
+9. Minimal constitution focusing on rulemaking body and appeals.
+Legislature has freedom to change executive any way it pleases, but cannot amend core principles.

 10. Indirect elections of regional, national and international bodies.